Bodies of 2 UN experts found in DRC

 - Bodies of UN experts who went missing two weeks ago discovered

-- UN Secy General urges DRC government to conduct full investigation
+- UN chief urges DRC government to conduct full investigation

-(CNN)The bodies of two UN experts who went missing in the Democratic Republic of the Congo earlier this month have been found, the United Nations confirmed in a statement Tuesday.
+(CNN)The bodies of two UN experts who went missing in the Democratic Republic of Congo this month have been found, the United Nations said in a statement Tuesday.

 UN Secretary-General Antonio Guterres said UN peacekeepers discovered the bodies of US citizen Michael Sharp and Swedish national Zaida Catalan on Monday outside the city of Kananga.
+The body of their Congolese interpreter, Betu Tshintela, was also discovered with them.

+A Congo government official told CNN that Catalan's body was found decapitated, but Sharp and Tshintela were not beheaded.
+Their cause of death is not determined, according to government spokesman Lambert Mende.

+"They were found together with the body of a Congolese interpreter who was working with them and who was identified clearly by our police," Mende said.

 Sharp and Catalan were members of the UN Group of Experts on Congo who were investigating large-scale human rights violations in the region.

-With them were four Congolese nationals -- interpreter Betu Tshintela, driver Isaac Kabuayi and two unidentified motorbike drivers, according to Human Rights Watch.
+With them were four Congolese nationals -- Tshintela, driver Isaac Kabuayi and two unidentified motorbike drivers, according to Human Rights Watch.

 On March 13, the DRC government announced they had "fallen into the hands of unidentified negative forces," but did not release further information, HRW said.